Bonnie Crombie: Provincial politics (2023–2026)

-On August 21, 2024, the Ontario Liberal Party announced their keynote speakers for their annual general meeting that included former British Columbia Premier Christy Clark and former Canadian Health Minister Dr. Jane Philpott.
-This move is seen by many as another attempt to distance the party and its leader from the unpopular federal Liberals and Prime Minister Justin Trudeau.
+On August 21, 2024, the Ontario Liberal Party announced their keynote speakers for their annual general meeting that included former British Columbia Premier Christy Clark and former Canadian Health Minister Jane Philpott.
+This move was seen by many as another attempt to distance the party and its leader from Trudeau and the federal Liberals.

 On September 21, 2024, Crombie and the Ontario Liberal Party unveiled their new logo alongside their slogan, "More for You".

-On December 3, 2024, Crombie went against the Prime Minister Justin Trudeau, stating once more that his carbon tax was "wrong".
+On December 3, 2024, Crombie criticized the federal carbon tax, describing it as "wrong."

 Crombie led the Liberals to a third-place finish in the 2025 Ontario general election.
 While the party picked up enough seats to regain official party status for the first time since 2018, the gains were not enough to displace the Ontario NDP as official opposition.
 Crombie also failed to win a seat in the Ontario legislature, placing second in Mississauga East—Cooksville.
 Nevertheless, she vowed to continue as Liberal leader.
 On March 1, 2025, the Ontario Liberal Party's executive council voted unanimously in support of Bonnie Crombie remaining party leader.

-Despite that support, a new grassroots group, the New Leaf Liberals, organized to push for Crombie's removal as leader.
-On September 14, 2025, Crombie received 57% percent support in a leadership review vote during the party's annual general meeting.
-This was above the 50% threshold required to remain as leader but below the 66% threshold the New Leaf Liberals had pushed for.
-Immediately following the vote, she stated her intention to remain as leader, but hours later announced she would resign upon the selection of a successor.
-Liam Gill, a prominent member of the New Leaf Liberals, attributed Crombie's unpopularity among young voters who created the group to her inability to sell a vision of a better future to voters, focusing instead on promising marginal improvements to public services.
+Crombie received 57% support in a leadership review vote during the party's annual general meeting.
+This was above the 50% support required by the party's constitution, but short of the 66% many in the party had been calling for.
+Crombie initially announced that she would be staying on as leader, but hours after the results were announced issued a statement that she planned to resign upon the selection of a new leader.
+She formally resigned as leader on January 14, 2026, with a successor to be chosen at a later date.